 Nurses

-Nurses' SOAP notes encompass a wide range of patient care details.
-Subjective information includes patients' descriptions of their symptoms and concerns.
-Data involves vital signs, physical examination findings, and lab results.
-The assessment synthesizes these details to offer a clinical picture.
-The plan includes nursing interventions, medication administration, patient education, and plans for ongoing monitoring.
+A nurse's SOAP note covers a wide range of patient care details.
+Subjective information may include the patient’s description of symptoms, while objective data covers vital signs, physical findings, and lab results.
+The assessment provides an overview of the patient’s condition, and the plan includes nursing interventions, patient education, and follow-up plans.

 Example: